TandurasPub/CasterDamageCalc/README.md

 Tester is currently all of the functioning Damage Calc code in text output.
 Edit the JSONs to get the gearsets you want/end up running most frequently to get the damage calcs to line up with what you want.

+tester.exe instructions:
+Disclaimer - This is dogshit code, and a dogshit exe.
+This is unlikely to be updated, but any updates to spell damage numbers can be done through the JSON.
+If IM updates their damage calc in any substantial way, there might be an update, but there's a good chance this won't be updated for damage number changes.
+The main JSONs might, so check those.

+Downloaded tester.exe
+Download GearsetJsons and SpellJsons folders
+Place tester.exe and the two folders in the same folder Run tester.exe and follow the instructions.

 TODO:
     Limb Calculations (in extended damage detail sections)